 In general, however, hyponatremia appears to be a condition associated mostly with people who are competing for periods longer than four hours.
 A study of runners in the 2002 San Diego Marathon revealed no hyponatremia case finished in less than four hours.
 What this means for runners, is those most at risk are mid-pack marathoners and ultra-distance athletes, and especially women because they actually require less fluids than men.

 Schatte had consumed plenty of fluid both before and during the event.
-In the fair conditions, she had taken in far more than her body required and finsihed the race suffering severe swelling in fingers and hands (basic water intoxication), severe cramps and vomiting.
+In the fair conditions, she had taken in far more than her body required and finished the race suffering severe swelling in fingers and hands (basic water intoxication), severe cramps and vomiting.
 Presumed dehydrated she was put on an intravenous drip, which immediately sent her into seizure and eventually into a coma from which she didn't wake for two days.

-Doctors said they had taken 8 liters of fluid out of her and that the fluid had got into her lungs.
+Doctors said they had taken 8 litres of fluid out of her and that the fluid had got into her lungs.
 It was another three days until her sodium levels were deemed safe for her to be released and three weeks before she could stay awake long enough to go to work.

 The early warning signs of hyponatremia are often subtle and may be similar to dehydration, with nausea, muscle cramps, disorientation, slurred speech and confusion.
 But in an article in Sports Medicine Digest, Dr E. Randy Eichner said symptoms more specific to hyponatremia were: 'bad headache, vomiting, bloating, puffiness from water retention (shoes tight, rings tight, wristband tight), confusion, and seizure.'

 And yet, despite hyponatremia being much more problematic than dehydration, it is not commonly recognized or warned against.
 Dr John Hellemans isn't willing to take it so lightly, warning, 'as a health risk, overloading is much worse than underloading!'
+Symptoms of hyponatremia

 - Fatigue, despite adequate fluid intake